Inequalities and asymptotics for hook numbers in restricted partitions: Introduction

 These connections have led to many interesting studies in the number theory and combinatorics literature regarding the asymptotic, combinatorial, and arithmetic properties of the hook numbers of partitions, especially studies into $t$-core partitions and $t$-hooks of partitions \cite{AS, BOW, CKNS, GKS, GO, H, OS}.

 The object of this paper is to prove a recent conjecture of the first author and collaborators \cite{BBCFW} on hook numbers in {\it restricted} classes of partitions, where analogues of the Nekrasov--Okounkov formula are not known.
 To motivate the question, recall Euler's famous theorem that the number of partitions of $n$ with only odd parts is exactly equal to the number of partitions of $n$ all of whose parts are distinct integers.
 It is natural to wonder whether various partition statistics behave differently on these families of partitions.
 For instance, it is easy to show that on average, partitions into odd parts have more parts than do partitions into distinct parts.
-This is expected, as partitions into odd parts might have many repetitions of very small parts.
+One can see this, for example, by using Glaisher's bijection \cite{Glaisher}, which for an odd partition containing $m_d$ repetitions of the odd numbers $d$, creates at most $\lfloor \log_2(m_d) \rfloor + 1$ new distinct parts in a corresponding partition into distinct parts.
 Another result from a paper of Andrews \cite{A} can be interpreted in terms of hook numbers\footnote{Andrews states his results in terms of distinct part sizes, which are easily seen to be equivalent to hook numbers equal to 1.}, which we now explain.
-Letting $\mathcal O(n), \mathcal D(n)$ be the collections of partitions of $n$ into odd parts and distinct parts, respectively, define for any integer $h \geq 1$ the functions
+Letting $\mathcal O(n)$ and $\mathcal D(n)$ be the sets of partitions of $n$ into odd parts and distinct parts, respectively, define, for any integer $h \geq 1$,

 Because of Euler's result that $\mathcal O(n)$ and $\mathcal D(n)$ are in bijection, we can see that for each $n \geq 0$, we have